syncfusion-content/ej2-common-docs/ej2-javascript/appearance/material3.md

 ## Dark mode support

 The controls in our system now seamlessly transition between light and dark modes without any noticeable delay.
-This achievement was made by consolidating the configurations of the light theme and dark theme into material3 light theme files.
+This achievement was made by consolidating the configurations of the light theme and dark theme into [material3 light theme](https://unpkg.com/browse/@syncfusion/ej2-base@22.1.34/styles/definition/_material3.scss) file.
 For further details, please refer to the following link: [Link to Dark Mode Information](https://dev.to/ananyaneogi/create-a-dark-light-mode-switch-with-css-variables-34l8).

 ![dark mode](images/material3.gif)